badgeteam/badgehub-infra/README.md

 - `update_docker: true` - Update Docker
 - `createorupdate_main_user: false` - Update user if any changes needed

+We also have environment specific variables in for each host group in `group_vars/`.

 ## Contribution Guide

 At the moment, one recommendation is to use `ansible-lint` to lint the playbooks.
 You may create a fork with a different branch name and then create a PR explaining the changes.
 For any other questions or issues, you may open an issue or discussion.